stat545ubc-2021/AssignmentsB1_2-Aditi/Assignment_B1/README.md

 # STAT545B Assignment B1- Aditi Nagaraj Nallan

 ## Project Description
-This repository includes all of the documents for [Assignment B1](https://stat545.stat.ubc.ca/assignments/assignment-b1/) in the UBC graduate course [STAT 545](https://stat545.stat.ubc.ca/) .
+This folder includes all of the documents for [Assignment B1](https://stat545.stat.ubc.ca/assignments/assignment-b1/) in the UBC graduate course [STAT 545](https://stat545.stat.ubc.ca/) .

 ## Repository Contents
-- [x] The repository contains the following documents:
+- [x] The folder contains the following documents:

 1. ``` README.md``` : you are reading this file - it explains the repository and its contents.
 2. ```Assignmenment_B1.Rmd``` : An RMD file for assignment b1.